Jim Thompson Farm Tour 2019

 Discover a vast variety of mouthwatering food and local souvenirs, including all kinds of pumpkins, pesticide-free vegetables and fruits, Jim Thompson Farm’s premium processed products, as well as loincloths, silk, and cotton goods.
 Visitors may also taste the tempting Jim Thompson Farm’s exclusive dishes before heading home.

-Recognizing the importance of preserving Isaan people’s cultures and architecture and preventing them from fading away with time, Jim Thompson Farm constructed the “Isaan Village” in 2007 on over 10 rai of land.
-The Farm gathered traditional houses, native craftsmen, materials, and equipment for living of traditional Isaan people in order to store them sustainably and display the valuable Northeastern architecture, cultures, and traditions which have become rare to find.
+Recognizing the importance of preserving Isan people’s cultures and architecture and preventing them from fading away with time, Jim Thompson Farm constructed the “Isan Village” in 2007 on over 10 rai of land.
+The Farm gathered traditional houses, native craftsmen, materials, and equipment for living of traditional Isan people in order to store them sustainably and display the valuable Northeastern architecture, cultures, and traditions which have become rare to find.
 The Village consists of many areas, for instance, Korat Village, a collection of many houses of Korat style with Ruen Nang Peu as the oldest, aged over 160 years and in perfect condition.
 In 2005, Ruen Nang Peu received the Architectural Conservation Award from the Association of Siamese Architects under the Royal Patronage of His Majesty the King.
 There are also Huen Tai-Yuan Sikhiu, local religious constructions, temporary buildings, duck house, chicken house, operational ancient wood rice mill for organic rice grown within the Farm, buffalo house for fast-growing Boonlai family (buffaloes), and many more activities for visitors to learn and experience.

 Extensive experience, knowledge, farmers’ attentiveness, and Jim Thompson Farm’s agricultural technology have resulted in an array of beautiful fruits and vegetables grown on the Farm’s over 600 rai of land and on over neighbouring 3,000 rai of land.
 Jim Thompson Farm aims to deliver quality natural products for visitors to purchase as souvenirs for their loved ones.